 Medicaid does not consider walking belts used to support and guide the beneficiary in walking as medically necessary because they are not primarily medical in nature and are normally used by persons who do not have a disease or injury.

 18.2.19.3 Wheelchairs

 Wheelchairs are approved only when the beneficiary is confined to a bed, chair or room.
+All requests for a custom manual or power wheelchair require submission of a completed Custom Wheelchair form.

 Standard Wheelchairs